yaml/yamlscript/www/src/posts/advent-2023/dec-01.md

 $
 ```

-To _evaluate_ a YAMLScript program, we need to use the `--load` option:
+To obtain the evaluation result of a YAMLScript program, we need to use the
+`--load` option:
 ```bash
 $ ys --load fruits.yaml
 ["apple", "banana", "cherry"]